Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     of doctoral students must meet the standards of doctoral lecturers as prescribed in Article 4 of this Regulation.
-2. Within 05 years (60 months) from the date of the decision to recognize the PhD student\'s supervision, the main supervisor, independent supervisor, and co-supervisor, regardless of the distinction between main supervisor and secondary supervisor, must have additional research results in the specialized field related to
+2. Within 05 years (60 months) from the date of the decision to recognize the PhD student's supervision, the main supervisor, independent supervisor, and co-supervisor, regardless of the distinction between main supervisor and secondary supervisor, must have additional research results in the specialized field related to